uPortal-Project/uPortal/docs/implement/user-attributes/README.md

-# User Attributes
+## User Attributes

 This section describes how to configure your own sources of user attributes and integrate them into uPortal.

 ## First Time User Logins

 :warning: The following three attributes are commonly used within uPortal and Apereo portlets:

 * `uid`
 * `username`
 * `user.login.id`

 The default (starting) configuration will provide these attributes for all users through the `uPortalJdbcUserSource` bean.
 This bean, however, **only recognizes users who have logged into the portal at least once** or who have been imported via Import/Export.
 It is **very important to map these same 3 attributes** to an external source, such as LDAP or SAML.

 ## Configuring User Attribute Data Sources

-The basic class for a uPotal user is an implementation of the `IPerson` interface.
+The basic class for a uPortal user is an implementation of the `IPerson` interface.
 The _uPortal Person Directory Service_ is used to populate and retrieve user attributes.
 Person Directory is maintained as an [independent project with its own source code called PersonDirectory][].
 Attributes can be acquired from multiple sources via LDAP, JDBC, or other sources as required.

 The Person Directory subsystem is based on concrete implementations of the `IPersonAttributeDao` interface.
 These objects are Spring-managed beans. uPortal 5 comes pre-configured with several instances of `IPersonAttributeDao`, but the most interesting (and most important!) sources of user attribute information are the ones you provide yourself.

 Add your user attribute sources to uPortal by configuring beans that implement `IPersonAttributeDao` and adding them to the Spring Application Context. uPortal will find the beans you declare and add them to the User Attributes subsystem appropriately.

-There are several ways to add beans to the uPortal Application Context using [uPortal-start][].
-One of the more common ways is to declare them in a Spring XML configuration file within the `overlays/uPortal/src/main/resources/properties/contextOverrides/' directory.

 ### Example `IPersonAttributeDao` Bean Definition